Binsar

 Zero Point

-This iconic viewpoint offers an uninterrupted view of Himalayan giants like Kedarnath and Chaukhamba.
-Insider tip: Arrive at sunrise for a golden glow on the peaks—locals swear it’s a spiritual experience.
+This iconic viewpoint offers jaw-dropping views of the Himalayan range on clear days.
+Insider tip: Visit just before sunrise to catch the golden glow on Nanda Devi—locals swear it’s a spiritual experience.

 Binsar Wildlife Sanctuary